Chubek/roff-dossier/documents/ROFF-HISTORY.md

 One aspect of ROFF is the pipeline, `eqn`, `chem`, etc. One of the few [real] women who worked at Bell Labs, Lorinda Cherry, developed `eqn` to preprocess mathematical equation.
 Other utilities were developed by people like Ossanna himself, or Brian Kernighan.

+## UNIX Manpages

+ROFF suddenly found a new use, and to this day, it's the only use it has: The manpages!

+You can learn about this in the [Manpages](ROFF-MANPAGES.md) document of this dossier.

 ## GROFF, the Only Modern ROFF